 western world.
 These are the young people who are vociferously

-bawling about plastic in rivers, seas and oceans, who throw rubbish
+bawling about plastic in rivers, seas and oceans, but who throw rubbish

 on the street without any problem, who protest about global warming